 - In 2016 Jody Deming became the inaugural recipient of the Karl M. Banse professorship, a great honor to her, given this very special faculty member namesake in the UW School of Oceanography.

 - Graduate students Evan Firth and Max Showalter were a part of the 2016 Polar Science Weekend at Seattle Pacific Science Center.
 See the video produced by the Applied Physics Lab here.

 - Jody is Guest Professor at the University of Gothenburg, Sweden, this autumn 2015, teaching a polar marine research course and hosting an international mini-symposium on sea-ice microbiology. (link)

 - Ongoing work with SHAMU makes the Caltech front page and the UW Astrobiology newsletter.

-- Jody and Shelly, with help from new graduate student Max Showalter, organized and led the Astrobiology Workshop for 2014 aboard the Thomas G. Thompson research vessel to give Astrobiology students direct experience in the study of Earth’s oceans (link).
+- Jody and lab manager, Shelly, with help from new graduate student Max Showalter, organized and led the Astrobiology Workshop for 2014 aboard the Thomas G. Thompson research vessel to give Astrobiology students direct experience in the study of Earth’s oceans (link).

 - Jody is serving as the Director of the Future of Ice Initiative for 2014–1015.
 For more information see their website.

 - The lab went to Nuuk, Greenland, in March–April 2014 to explore microbial adaptations to salinity fluctuations in sea ice and possible links to primary production, a project supported by NSF (link).

 - Jody is working with lead PI Eric D’Asaro and Bonnie Light (UW-APl) to develop an under-ice Langrangian float, with support from the Paul G. Allen Foundation.

 - During September 2013 we and the Arctic community suffered a tragedy of immense personal and professional impact.
 Read the CBCNews article or listen to a CBC interview with Martin Fortier.
 Information on the funeral services here.